xanjohns/common-config/docs/README.md

 ## docs

-Contains required community files for all repositories.
+Contains required community files for all repositories (`CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`)

+Note: `LICENSE` also fits this description but is held in the main directory to conform to community guidelines.

 ## formatter-files